Hangeerh/dotfiles/README.md

 # Overview
 These are my dotfiles.
-Neovim configuration based on [Josean Martinez](https://www.josean.com/posts/how-to-setup-neovim-2024)
+Neovim configurations based on [LazyVim](https://github.com/LazyVim/LazyVim)